ugo-emekauwa/cisco-imm-automation-tools/src/deployment_tools/ucs_domain_deployment_tool/README.md

 ## How to Use
 1. Please ensure that the above [**Prerequisites**](https://github.com/ugo-emekauwa/cisco-imm-automation-tools#prerequisites) have been met.
-2. Within the Cisco IMM Automation Tools repository, navigate to the folder \src\deployment_tools\ucs_domain_deployment_tool.
+2. Within the unzipped Cisco IMM Automation Tools repository, navigate to the folder \src\deployment_tools\ucs_domain_deployment_tool.
 3. Edit the ucs_domain_deployment_tool.py file to set the **`key_id`** variable using the following instructions:

     **(a).** Open the ucs_domain_deployment_tool.py file in an IDLE or text editor of choice.